18F/hub/pages/fixit/onboarding.md

 ---
 # Onboarding Fixit

-The theme for 18F's first official [fixit](/fixit) is onboarding, and it will culminate on Friday, April 17th.
+The theme for 18F's first official [fixit](/fixit) is onboarding, and it will culminate on April 17th, 2015.

 The ops and onboarding teams are doing tremendous work to make sure new hires have the best possible transition to life at 18F.